Arizona Apostille Services — Fast & Simple Mail-In Processing

 Apostille in Arizona

-We assist with apostille requests for a wide range of Arizona-issued documents, including birth certificates, marriage certificates, death certificates, divorce decrees, diplomas and academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
-We assist customers statewide, including Birmingham, Huntsville, Mobile, Montgomery, Tuscaloosa, and other Arizona cities.
+We assist with apostille requests for a wide range of Arkansas-issued documents, including birth certificates, marriage certificates, death certificates, divorce decrees, diplomas and academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+We assist customers statewide, including Little Rock, Fayetteville, Fort Smith, Springdale, Jonesboro, and other Arkansas cities.

-Apostilles for Arizona-issued documents are issued by the Arizona Secretary of State.
-Certain documents, such as Arizona birth and death certificates, must be certified copies issued by the Arizona Department of Public Health before an apostille can be applied.
+In Arkansas, apostilles for Arkansas-issued documents are issued by the Arkansas Secretary of State.
+Certain documents, such as Arkansas birth, marriage, and death certificates, must be original certified copies issued by the Arkansas Department of Health before an apostille can be applied.

-For documents that require notarization, Arizona requires notarization by an Arizona-commissioned notary public.
+For documents that require notarization, Arkansas requires notarization by an Arkansas-commissioned notary public.
 We review notarizations carefully to confirm they meet state requirements.

 If you are unsure whether your document qualifies or how it needs to be prepared, we review your documents in advance and guide you before submission to help prevent delays or rejections.